MaterializeInc/materialize/doc/developer/platform/architecture-storage.md

 STORAGE is tasked with managing the lifecycle of STORAGE collections (just collections hereafter).
 Collections support concurrent, sharded writes from multiple CLUSTER instances configured in active replication mode.
-Furthermore, collections allow writers to "start from scrach" by recreating a completely new version (rendition) of the collection, perhaps because the writer fixed a bug that results in slightly different data or because a re-shard is necessary.
+Furthermore, collections allow writers to "start from scratch" by recreating a completely new version (rendition) of the collection, perhaps because the writer fixed a bug that results in slightly different data or because a re-shard is necessary.